-The Nggerikudi Language, also spelt Nggerrikwidhi, is spoken by the Yupungathi People on Western Cape York Peninsula.
-It is also recorded as Nggerigudi, Yupngayth, Yupangathi, Jupangati, etc.
+The Nggerrikwidhi Language, also spelt Nggerikudi, is spoken by the Yupungathi People on Western Cape York Peninsula.

-The following Nggerikudi language words are included on the Gambara Gamu Biyu body chart poster – use the language pen to hear and practise saying the words.
+The following Nggerrikwidhi language words are included on the Gambara Gamu Biyu body chart poster – use the language pen to hear and practice saying the words.

 In pronouncing Aboriginal words, there are some sounds which are quite different to English and require practice.

 'dh' is different to English - it is pronounced with the tongue at back of teeth.

 'dj' is similar to English - it can be between ‘j’ and ‘ch’.

 'ng' is one sound in Aboriginal languages and is different to the 'n' sound in English - it is closest to the 'ng' sound found in singer.